erikng/blog.eriknicolasgomez.com/_posts/2018-03-26-macOS testing tricks reusing base images and obtaining a root shell prior to SetupAssistant with LanguageChooser.md

 ![AutoDMG - Custom Image](/images/2018/03/custom_image.png)
 ![AutoDMG - Custom Image - Save](/images/2018/03/custom_image_save.png)

+By utilizing this method, you can quickly and easily add packages on top of an image without going through the whole hassle of creating an AutoDMG from scratch.
+This saves me about 20-30 minutes per build.

 ## macOS testing trick 2 - Enabling LanguageChooser prior to SetupAssistant with AutoDMG and munki-pkg
 So after seeing Matthew's comment I began googling and ultimately found a dotfile that would launch LanguageChooser.
 By simply touching `/private/var/db/.RunLanguageChooserToo`, the LanguageChooser would open up _prior_ to SetupAssistant.